 This documentation is intended for end users of Cloud Foundry and covers provisioning of service instances and integrating them with applications that have been pushed to Cloud Foundry.
 If you are interested in building Services for Cloud Foundry and making them available to end users, see the Custom Services documentation.

-To learn how your applications can drain their logs to a third-party log management solution, see Third-Party Log Management Services.
+To learn how your application logs can be streamed to third-party log management services, see Log Management Services.

+If your application relies on a relational database, you will need to apply schema changes periodically.
 For guidance on how to do database migrations on Cloud Foundry-managed services, see Migrating a Database in Cloud Foundry.